guihuzhang/guihuzhang.github.io/_pages/about.md

 I am a final-year doctoral student at <a href='https://www.inria.fr/fr/centre-inria-de-saclay'>Inria Saclay-Île-de-France</a> and <a href='https://www.ip-paris.fr/en'>Institut Polytechnique de Paris</a>.
 I work in the <a href='https://team.inria.fr/cedar/'>CEDAR team</a>, supervised by <a href='https://pages.saclay.inria.fr/ioana.manolescu/'>Ioana Manolescu</a> and <a href='https://oanabalalau.com/'>Oana Balalau</a>.
 My research topic is about natural language generation tasks over heterogeneous knowledge graphs.

-I received my undergraduate degree from College of Elite Education (now known as the <a href='https://qxs.njust.edu.cn/main.htm'>Qian Xuesen Honours College</a>), Nanjing University of Science and Technology, and I received my master’s degree from <a href='http://www.ict.cas.cn/'>Institute of Computing Technology, Chinese Academy of Sciences</a>.
+I received my undergraduate degree from College of Elite Education (now known as <a href='https://qxs.njust.edu.cn/main.htm'>Qian Xuesen Honours College</a>), Nanjing University of Science and Technology, and I received my master’s degree from <a href='http://www.ict.cas.cn/'>Institute of Computing Technology, Chinese Academy of Sciences</a>.

 Originally, I'm from <a href='https://en.wikipedia.org/wiki/Haiyang'>Haiyang</a>, a small county on the Jiaodong Peninsula in eastern China.
 I studied in the Olympic Class of <a href='https://baike.sogou.com/v4424952.htm'>Haiyang No.1 High School</a>.
-Before being relocated from the town centre to the seaside by the local government, it had been <a href='images/hyyz.png'>a great school for decades</a>.
+Before being relocated from the town centre to the seaside by the local government, it had been <a href='images/hyyz.png'>a great school for decades</a>, in which my parents also studied.

 I'd be thankful if you have a potential research position to share with me.